JuliaAI/LearnAPI.jl/docs/src/index.md

 supervised algorithm is simply one in which a target variable exists, and happens to appear as an input to training but not to prediction.

+## Data interfaces

 Algorithms are free to consume data in any format.
-However, a method called [`obs`](@ref data_interface) (read as "observations") gives users and meta-algorithms access to an algorithm-specific representation of input data, which is also guaranteed to implement a standard interface for accessing individual observations, unless an algorithm explicitly opts out.
-The `fit` and `predict` methods also consume these alternative representations of data.
+However, a method called [`obs`](@ref data_interface) (read as "observations") gives users and meta-algorithms access to an algorithm-specific representation of input data, which is also guaranteed to implement a standard interface for accessing individual observations, unless the algorithm explicitly opts out.
+Moreover, the `fit` and `predict` methods will also be able to consume these alternative data representations.

 The fallback data interface is the [MLUtils.jl](https://github.com/JuliaML/MLUtils.jl) `getobs/numobs` interface, and if the input consumed by the algorithm already implements that interface (tables, arrays, etc.) then overloading `obs` is completely optional.
-A plain iteration interface (to support, e.g., data loaders reading images from disk) can also be specified.
+Plain iteration interfaces, with or without knowledge of the number of observations, can also be specified (to support, e.g., data loaders reading images from disk).

 ## Learning more